Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: Results

 Focusing on BBHs with a mass ratio $q>0.9$, we find that around $61\%$ of mergers in the reference model are isolated BBHs.
 Around $70\%$ of these isolated mergers have total masses $M = 50-90\Ms$, whilst $90\%$ of them have masses in the range $M=25-100\Ms$.

 Figure \ref{fig:comp2} compares the total mass -- effective spin parameter distribution for isolated and dynamical mergers.
 Regarding dynamical BBHs, we find that a simple single mass spectrum (SSBH) seems to match the observed data in terms of component masses, mass ratio, and $\chi_\eff$.
 In the case of BBHs with component masses extracted from a mixed mass spectrum (MSBH), instead, we see that the $M_1-M_2$ distribution deviates significantly from the SSBH model, favouring the formation of small mass ratios ($q\lesssim 0.1-0.2$) and filling efficiently the region $M_1<40\Ms$ and $M_2<20\Ms$, which is poorly covered by the SSBH.
-The peculiar mass distribution obtained for dynamical binaries likely owes to a combination of factors, among which the request that BHs have natal kicks smaller than the cluster escape velocity and the fact that, on average, heavier BHs are characterised by smaller kicks.
+The peculiar mass distribution obtained for dynamical binaries owes to a combination of factors, among which the request that BHs have natal kicks smaller than the cluster escape velocity and the fact that, on average, heavier BHs are characterised by smaller kicks.
+This, in combination with the fact that the BH mass distribution in the MSBH configuration is peaked at lower values, i.e. $5-10\,{}\Ms$, compared to the SSBH case explains the difference between the two models.

-As discussed in the next section, adopting a complex mass spectrum for BHs in dynamical mergers might be the key to understand the likely complex mass distribution of observed BBH mergers.
+As we will discuss in the next section, adopting a complex mass spectrum for BHs in dynamical mergers might be the key to understand the likely complex mass distribution of observed BBH mergers.